Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning

-The address generator ensures that the output of a new timestep always overwrites the oldest, unused one.
+The address generator ensures that the output of a new timestep always overwrites the oldest, unused entry in that layer's FIFO buffer.
 The same mechanism applies to the input memory, where outdated inputs are automatically replaced.
-Through this greedy processing scheme, the total memory requirements for TCN inference are significantly reduced.
-Moreover, this dilation-aware processing also drastically reduces the number of inference operations by skipping zero-valued activations that do not contribute to the final output.
-We demonstrate in~\autoref{fig:tcn_struc_and_fifo_mem}(c) that Chameleon achieves $90\times$ memory and $7\times$ compute reduction over weight stationary (WS) non-dilation-optimized TCN inference at a sequence length of 16k (raw audio) with a fixed network size of 130k parameters (Chameleon’s maximum supported size).
+Since the computational graph of the deployed TCN is known in advance, operations are scheduled following a predefined layer-wise schedule to prevent FIFO underflows.
+This greedy processing is then combined with dilation-aware operation, which skips computations for zero-valued activations introduced by dilation that do not contribute to the final output.
+This combination of techniques enables the memory required for TCN inference to scale linearly with depth.
+However, since the TCN's receptive field doubles with each additional layer, the total activation storage increases only with $\log_2$ of the receptive field size.
+These scaling properties directly translate into practical gains: we demonstrate in~\autoref{fig:tcn_struc_and_fifo_mem}(c) that Chameleon achieves $90\times$ memory and $7\times$ compute reduction over weight stationary (WS) non-dilation-optimized TCN inference at a sequence length of 16k (raw audio) with a fixed network size of 130k parameters (Chameleon’s maximum supported size).